 Cambered bar curls are curls that are performed on a bar that allows you to have a little bit more comfortable grip that is not so strenuous on your wrist.
 On a cambered bar your wrist are facing inwards at a 45 degree angle.

-Cambered bar curls are my favorite exercise for building up big arms because I do not have to worry about having elbow pain, wrecking my wrist, or tearing up my cartilage like I do on the straight curl bar.
+Cambered bar curls are my favorite exercise for building up big arms because I do not have to worry about having elbow pain, wrecking my wrist, or tearing up my cartilage (especially during one set to failure routine) like I do on the straight curl bar.

 Cambered Curl Bar Vs Straight Curl Bar

 How exactly is a cambered curl bar different than a straight curl bar you might ask.
 Well, the main difference is that the cambered bar has several different angles in the bar allowing you to get a couple of different grips on the bar when working both your triceps and your biceps.

 These angles are usually 45-degree angles and allow for better grip positions for people who do have trouble with their wrists and elbows.

 A straight bar is just that.. a straight.. bar.. it is designed to go straight across and only allows for flat 90-degree angle grips.
 I often have to use it when squatting and benching on the same day, and most of the time I bench more than I squat.

 But the catch is that it proves extremely painful for me and is something that I definitely do not advise doing.
 I’m 24 and I already feel the aches and pains while doing cleans and power cleans, so I would start with a cambered bar and move up from there.

 Learning how to do cambered bar curls is not that hard I promise.

 First you need to find a cambered or EZ bar.